 Pace and pauses.
 Be alert to the pace of your impromptu speech.
 Since you want your audience to follow you and remain engaged.
 That’s because with a slower delivery pace you can aim for your audience to reflect on your words.
 And therefore, they will be prepared for your next point.
 Thus, a good pausing strategy will help you.

 You might have been amazed by someone giving an impromptu speech.
 Good.
 But did you realise how much work went into that speech?
 There are always some cues, such as this UKIP conference speech.
 So, to show you how it’s done, here are 3 tips for how you can give an impromptu speech.

 So, the secret to a good impromptu speech?
 Preparation.
 Because that’s it.

-For more skills tips and pointers on how to give an impromptu speech you can always attend a beginner presentation training course or organise a one to one coaching session.
+Of course, for more skills tips and pointers on how to give an impromptu speech you can always attend a beginner presentation training course or organise a one to one coaching session.
 So, please don’t hesitate to get in touch when the time is right for an impromptu speech.

 “If I am to speak ten minutes, I need a week for preparation; if fifteen minutes, three days; if half an hour, two days; if an hour, I am ready now.”